stripe/stripe-go/README.md

 stripe-go is a typed library and it supports all public properties or parameters.

-Stripe sometimes has beta which introduces new properties or parameters that are not immediately public.
-The library does not support these properties or parameters until they are public but there is still an approach that allows you to use them.
+Stripe sometimes launches private beta features which introduce new properties or parameters that are not immediately public.
+These will not have typed accessors in the stripe-go library but can still be used.

 #### Parameters